ArbitrumFoundation/governance/docs/overview.md

 The exception to this is proposals that are deemed _non-constitutional_.
 This type of proposal shouldn't affect the behavior of the chain, or should do so in limited well understood ways.
 At inception the only type of non-constitutional proposal is the spending of treasury funds.

 To differentiate between these two types of proposal, Arbitrum governance uses two Governor contracts.
-A _constitutional_ one which requires 5% of all votable tokens to vote in favor in order to pass, and a _non-constitutional_ one which requires 3% of all tokens to vote in favor in order to pass.
-The ability to upgrade Arbitrum contracts is held by the 5% governor, so no proposals made from the 3% governor can cause a change to contract code, or to a set of chain owner parameters.
+A _constitutional_ one which requires at least 5% of all votable tokens to vote “in favor” and more votable tokens to vote “in favor” than to vote “against” in order to pass, and a _non-constitutional_ one which requires at least 3% of all votable tokens to vote “in favor” and more votable tokens to vote “in favor” than to vote “against” in order to pass.
+The ability to upgrade Arbitrum contracts is held by the 5% governor, so no proposals made from the 3% governor can cause a change to contract code, or to a set of chain “owner” parameters.

 ## Proposal delays